azawawi/perl6-inline-go/README.md

 **Note:** This currently a totally **experimental** module.
 Please do not use on a production system.

-The current code base is using simple regexes to find go functions with simple Go to Perl 6 type mapping.
-The Perl 6 NativeCall Go function wrapper is add via an evil `EVAL` in the current package (i.e. Inline::Go) so it can be added only once.
+The module is currently using simple regular expression to find exported go functions signatures with a simple Go-to-Perl-6 type mapping.
+The Perl 6 NativeCall Go function wrapper is added via an evil `EVAL` into the current object via a role (to support multiple objects).

 ## Example